grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 here, we could already assign the constructor parameter to a field, but it's also OK to do it later.

-**Benjamin:** Let's so it later, I wonder how far we can get delaying work like this.
+**Benjamin:** Let's do it later, I wonder how far we can get delaying work like this.

 ### Introducing a command collaborator